 Discover coffee shops

-There’s nothing more cozy than spending a winter day parked in a coffee shop to get some creative work done.
+There’s nothing more cozy than spending a winter day parked in one of Seattle’s coffee shops to get some creative work done.
 I love visiting some of the best coffee roasters in Seattle, grabbing a cup or three, and spending a few hours people watching over my laptop.

 Go on a wine or beer crawl